MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 ## Add a custom script for Linux

-You can add the custom script to the marketplace but getting the item from Azure.
-However, if you your Azure Stack is disconnected, use the instructions to [Download marketplace items from Azure](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item?view=azs-1908#disconnected-or-a-partially-connected-scenario) to add the item.
+You can add the custom script to the marketplace by getting the item from Azure.
+However, if your Azure Stack is disconnected, use the instructions [Download marketplace items from Azure](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item?view=azs-1908#disconnected-or-a-partially-connected-scenario) to add the item.

 1. Open the [Administration portal](https://adminportal.local.azurestack.external).